ritvikindupuri/AD-AttackSim/TECHNICAL_DOCUMENTATION.md

 -   **Data Display and Simulation:** Once the `aiService` returns a valid `SimulationScenario` object, the `DashboardPanel` updates its state.
 This triggers a re-render of the `SimulationView` and its primary child, `OperationView`.
 The `OperationView` then orchestrates the entire active simulation, managing the step progression and passing down relevant slices of the scenario data to its specialized child components:
     -   `NetworkGraph`: Visualizes the AI-generated network topology.
     -   `ThreatIntelPanel`: Displays detailed information about the current attack step.
-    -   `RightPanel`: Contains the `SIEMDashboard` and other state panels, showing real-time, structured security alerts and system status.
+    -   `RightPanel`: Contains the `SOCEventViewer` and other state panels, showing real-time, structured security alerts and system status.

 This architecture ensures a clear separation of concerns and a predictable, top-down data flow, making the application robust and maintainable.